 Enzo

-Addresses gaps in the current design system to improve consistency across RBC Wealth Management’s products.
-Internship project.
+Addresses gaps in RBC Wealth Management's design system to improve consistency across products.

 May – Aug 2024